|Elk Creek is the

 20 in Girard and under U.S. Route 5 in Lake City and on to Lake Erie.

 Elk is stocked with steelhead and brown trout.
-It is an approved trout water and is heavily
+It is an stocked trout water and is heavily

 fished early in the regular trout season.
 During the summer and fall, the lower reaches of Elk